sirhusain101/ultimate-extension-boilerplate/README.md

 # Ultimate Extension Boilerplate

-A boilerplate template for Chrome and Firefox Extensions with webpack, minification, live update and seperate manifest generation.
+A boilerplate template for Chrome and Firefox Extensions with webpack, minification, live update, seperate manifest generation and more.

 ## Table of Contents